alphagov/govuk-developer-docs/source/manual/github-unavailable.html.md

 1. Restart Jenkins: `sudo service jenkins restart`

-### After deploying the change
+### After deploying the change -

+1. `2ndline drill only:` Ensure that you uncheck the `Freeze deployments?` box on the app in the Release website.

+1. Edit the Jenkins configuration file: `sudo vim /var/lib/jenkins/config.xml`.

+1. Replace `<useSecurity>false</useSecurity>` with `<useSecurity>true</useSecurity>` and save.

+1. `2ndline drill only:` Delete your branch from CodeCommit used in the drill.

+#### The following steps are NOT for 2ndline drill

-1. Push the branch and tag to GitHub.
+5. Push the branch and tag to GitHub.

-1. Merge the branch into `main`.
+5. Merge the branch into `main`.

-1. Record the missing deployment in the Release app.
+5. Record the missing deployment in the Release app.

 ### Troubleshooting